t4d-live-events/javascript-tips-and-tricks/README.md

 # JavaScript Tips and Tricks Live Coding Events

+To view the archived videos and sign up for notifications of new live sessions visit here: [https://www.t4d.io/live-programming-events](https://www.t4d.io/live-programming-events)

+## Our Sponsor

 This series is sponsored by <a href="http://www.accelebrate.com">Accelebrate</a>:

 <a href="http://www.accelebrate.com"><img src="images/accelebrate.png" width="175" alt="Accelebrate Logo"></a>

-To view the archived videos and sign up for notifications of new live sessions visit here: [https://www.t4d.io/live-programming-events](https://www.t4d.io/live-programming-events)
+Accelebrate’s training classes are available for private groups of 3 or more people at your site or online anywhere worldwide.

+Don't settle for a "one size fits all" public class!
+Have Accelebrate deliver exactly the training you want, privately at your site or online, for less than the cost of a public class.

 ## Episode 1 - July 16, 2020